-It is the student's responsibility to register his/her training.
-This must be done before or on commencement of the training.
-Students who experience any problem when trying to register must contact their Heads of Department for advice.
+It is the student's responsibility to register for training, which must be done before or on the commencement of the training.
+Students who experience problems with registration must contact their WIL coordinators or the Head of Department for advice.

-Students who do not register their work integrated learning cannot be monitored nor evaluated and their training will NOT be recognised.
+Students who do not register their work-integrated learning cannot be monitored or evaluated, and their training will not be recognised.

-Students doing work integrated learning must obtain a manual containing the details of the training procedures from the Department of Chemical Engineering.
-Students are only legible for graduation after completion, submission and evaluation of all the necessary reports.
+Students registering for work-integrated learning must collect a WIL manual from the Department of Chemical Engineering.
+The manual outlines the details of the training procedures.
+Students are only eligible for graduation after all the necessary reports are completed, submitted and evaluated.